1999–2000 Charlotte Hornets season

-The 1999–2000 NBA season was the 12th season for the Charlotte Hornets in the National Basketball Association.
-Despite finishing the previous season with a 26–24 record, the Hornets had the third overall pick in the 1999 NBA draft, and selected UCLA point guard Baron Davis, and signed undrafted rookie forward Eddie Robinson during the off-season.
-The Hornets got off to a solid 16–7 start, posting an 8-game winning streak in December.
+The 1999–2000 Charlotte Hornets season was the 12th season for the Charlotte Hornets in the National Basketball Association.
+Despite finishing the previous season with a 26–24 record, the Hornets received the third overall pick in the 1999 NBA draft, and selected point guard Baron Davis from the University of California, Los Angeles, and signed undrafted rookie small forward Eddie Robinson during the off-season.
+The Hornets got off to a solid 16–7 start to the regular season, posting an 8-game winning streak in December.

 However, tragedy struck on January 12, 2000, when guard Bobby Phills was killed in a car accident while racing with teammate David Wesley after a team practice; Wesley also had a suspended driver's license at the time.
 The Hornets retired Phills' #13 jersey on February 9 during a game against his former team, the Cleveland Cavaliers; the team also wore a patch bearing his #13 on their jerseys for the remainder of the season.
 Phills played a sixth man role this season, averaging 13.6 points and 1.5 steals per game off the bench in 28 games, starting in just nine of them before his death at the age of 30.

-Despite the loss of Phills, and a 7-game losing streak between December and January, the Hornets were competitive and finished the first half of the season strong with a respectable 27–20 record, as Eddie Jones was selected for the 2000 NBA All-Star Game.
-At midseason, the team acquired Dale Ellis from the Milwaukee Bucks, and re-signed free agent Chucky Brown after a brief stint with the San Antonio Spurs.
-The Hornets won their final seven games finishing second in the Central Division with a 49–33 record, and qualified for their fifth playoff appearance.
+Despite the loss of Phills, and a 7-game losing streak between December and January, the Hornets were competitive and held a 27–20 record at the All-Star break.
+At mid-season, the team acquired Dale Ellis from the Milwaukee Bucks, and re-signed free agent Chucky Brown after a brief stint with the San Antonio Spurs.
+The Hornets won their final seven games of the season, finishing in second place in the Central Division with a 49–33 record, earning the fourth seed in the Eastern Conference, and qualifying for their fifth NBA playoff appearance.